-Note: Functionality is limited when using AirPort (the Mac's wireless networking) for Host Interface Networking.
+- On Macintosh hosts, functionality is limited when using AirPort (the Mac's wireless networking) for Host Interface Networking.
 Currently, VirtualBox supports only IPv4 over AirPort.
+For other protocols such as IPv6 and IPX, you must choose a wired interface. - On Linux hosts, functionality is limited when using wireless interfaces for Host Interface Networking.
+Currently, VirtualBox supports only IPv4 over wireless.
 For other protocols such as IPv6 and IPX, you must choose a wired interface.

-6.8 Host Interface Networking and bridging on Linux hosts